IMPORTANT CONSIDERATIONS REGARDING YOUR RETIREMENT

 Potentially the most expensive misstep in tax planning is to ignore the long term and only think about today, last year and this year.
 Steps you take or fail to take today may prove to be very expensive in later years.

-This article strives to encourage you to explore a deeper analysis of your retirement needs and assumptions.
+We encourage you to conduct a deeper analysis of your retirement needs and assumptions.
 Our beliefs and projections on our future tend to be far rosier and positive than our experiences of our recent past.
 Yet we must plan for the unpleasant.
 Why?
 It keeps us safer.
 It is just another way of saying “Hope for the best and plan for the worst.”

 If you are one of those who pay no attention to taxes and don’t really care what your tax bill is, you can stop reading now.
 But if you are someone that realizes it’s not so much what you make than what you keep, perhaps you will find what I have to say of some value.